Imagine this: You've spent months planning your youth sports tournament or annual Association conference.

 Sub-blocks should be part of your planning process from the very beginning.
 The earlier you account for them, the more control you'll have over room allocation, communication, and overall performance.

-When you incorporate sub-blocks during the RFP and contracting phase, you and your hotel partners are setting yourself and your partners up for success.
+When you incorporate sub-blocks during the RFP and contracting phase, you're setting yourself and your partners up for success.

 When you break your room block into sub-blocks early, you get clearer insight into group needs.
 Instead of ballparking a total number of rooms, you're providing specifics—how many rooms each group needs, when they're arriving, and where they need to stay.
 That makes your RFP stronger and helps hotels plan confidently.